What Cruise Ships Do To Stay Safe During Hurricane Season

-By Cassie Bailey | Published on August 07, 2025
+By Cassie Bailey | Published: August 07, 2025 | Updated: February 27, 2026

 Van Fleet: A common misconception is that the open water is the most dangerous place to be in inclement weather.
-It’s actually the total opposite: If a storm is coming your way on land, you have fewer options.
-Your home is a potential target that can’t be moved.
-On a cruise ship, captains can sail out of the way—and quickly.
+It’s actually the total opposite: If a storm is coming your way on land, you have fewer options: Your home is a potential target that can’t be moved.
+On a cruise ship, captains can sail out of the way quickly.
 Having a dedicated meteorologist working with the teams on board to look at weather patterns and make real-time decisions makes all the difference, too, because we’re able to get in front of what’s developing and immediately communicate that to our crew and guests.

+Yes, it’s safer than you’d expect.
 When asked if the seas are rougher during hurricane season, Van Fleet said there’s no need to worry.

 Van Fleet: That’s actually a myth.
 In fact, the high-pressure and humid temperatures associated with hurricane season settle the seas.
 The Atlantic Ocean, the Caribbean Sea and the Gulf of Mexico are all much calmer in the summer than they are in the winter.
 So, it’s actually still a good time to take a cruise.

-4. There’s ‘round The Clock Weather Tracking
+4. There’s Round-the-Clock Weather Tracking

 Royal Caribbean uses sophisticated technology, from computers and satellites to radars and the Global Maritime Distress and Safety System (GMDSS), to track and monitor weather around the world.
 Van Fleet even keeps portable tracking devices with him at all times.